-

 What are the health benefits of psyllium?

 In the gut, the gel created by psyllium's soluble fiber 1) occupies volume and slows digestion, leading to fullness and helping to regulate blood sugar levels, and 2) softens and adds bulk to stool, providing a laxative effect.
-The gel may also bind to and reduce the absorption of a variety of compounds, which may explain its cholesterol-lowering effect (see What It Does). -
+The gel may also bind to and reduce the absorption of a variety of compounds, which may explain its cholesterol-lowering effect.
+It is unknown if taking psyllium is helpful in achieving long-term weight loss.
+Methylcellose, a synthetic fiber, also provides a laxative effect but lacks the other benefits of psyllium.
+(See What It Does.) -

 What problems did ConsumerLab's tests show with psyllium products?

-ConsumerLab.com's tests of the quality of psyllium products revealed that 5 out of 8 were contaminated with excessive amounts of lead — as much as 11 micrograms per 5 grams of psyllium husk (22 times the daily amount permitted in California without a warning label).
-Lead was found in all products, but those with the least contained only 0.4 to 0.6 mcg per 5 gram serving.
-One product had an unusually high amount of filth in the form of insect parts.
-However, all of the products contained their claimed amounts of soluble and insoluble fiber.
-See product details in What CL Found. -
+ConsumerLab.com's tests of the quality of psyllium products revealed that 4 out of 9 were contaminated with excessive amounts of lead — as much as 8.5 micrograms per 4 grams of fiber, yielding over 60X the California warning level in a maximum daily serving.
+Lead was found in all products, but those with the least contained only 1 mcg of lead or less per 4-gram serving of fiber.
+However, all products contained their expected amounts of soluble and insoluble fiber.
+(See What CL Found.) -

 What is the best psyllium?

-ConsumerLab's overall Top Pick among Approved psyllium products (including those sold as supplements, foods, and OTC drugs) was selected for having the least contamination from lead, the right amount of pure psyllium husk, the correct amounts of soluble and insoluble fiber, and proper usage instructions.
-It was also relatively inexpensive. -
+ConsumerLab's overall Top Pick among Approved psyllium products (including those sold as supplements, foods, and OTC drugs) was selected for having the least lead contamination, the right amount of pure psyllium husk, and the correct amounts of soluble and insoluble fiber. -

 What is the right dose of psyllium and how should psyllium be taken?